spf13/cobra/shell_completions.md

 search  (search for a keyword in charts)  show  (show information of a chart)  status  (displays the status of the named release)
 ```

-Cobra allows you to add annotations to your own completions.
-Simply add the annotation text after each completion, following a `\t` separator.
+Cobra allows you to add descriptions to your own completions.
+Simply add the description text after each completion, following a `\t` separator.
 This technique applies to completions returned by `ValidArgs`, `ValidArgsFunction` and `RegisterFlagCompletionFunc()`.
 For example:
 ```go
 ValidArgsFunction: func(cmd *cobra.Command, args []string, toComplete string) ([]string, cobra.ShellCompDirective) {
 	return []string{"harbor\tAn image registry", "thanos\tLong-term metrics"}, cobra.ShellCompDirectiveNoFileComp